 Minn.
 Stat.
 Section DEPOSITORIES OF PUBLIC FUNDS AND PUBLIC INVESTMENTS Yes No Workpaper Reference Part IV.
-Public Investments (Continued) 1 d. that was rated in one of the two highest risk rating categories by at least one nationally recognized statistical rating organization; and , e. that only invests in financial instruments with a final maturity no longer than 13 months?
-2. a. registered under the Federal Investment Company Act of 1940; o. which holds itself out as a money market fund meeting the conditions of SEC rule 2a-7; and ı is rated in one of the two highest rating categories for money market funds by at least one nationally recognized statistical rating organization?
-K. ne government entity only invest in units of a short-term tment fund: established and administered pursuant to regulation 9 of the Comptroller of the Currency, and n which investments are restricted to securities described in Winn.
-Stat. §§ 118A.0405? § 118A.04 L. all other funds invested in instruments which met at least of the following criteria: n governmental bonds, notes, bills, mortgages, and other securities, which were direct obligations or are guaranteed or nsured issues of the United States, its agencies, its nstrumentalities, or organizations created by an act of Congress, excluding mortgage-backed securities defined as "high risk" (see Section L - Mortgage-Backed Securities); n a general obligation of a state or local government with taxing powers which was rated "A" or better by a national bond rating service; n a revenue obligation of a state or local government with taxing powers which was rated "AA" or better by a national bond rating service; n a general obligation of the Minnesota Housing Finance Agency which was a moral obligation of the State of Minnesota and is rated "A" or better by a national bond rating service;
+Public Investments (Continued) c. whose fund received the highest credit rating; that w as rated in one of the two highest risk rating categories by at least one nationally recognized statistical rating organization; and e. that only invests in financial instruments with a final maturity no longer than 13 months? a. registered under the Federal Investment Company Act of 1940; which holds itself out as a money market fund meeting the conditions of SEC rule 2a-7; and c. is rated in one of the two highest rating categories for money market funds by at least one nationally recognized statistical rating organization? К. Did the government entity only invest in units of a short-term investment fund: 1. established and administered pursuant to regulation 9 of the Comptroller of the Currency, and in which investments are restricted to securities described in Minn.
+Stat. §§ 118A.0405? §118A.04 L. Were all other funds invested in instruments which met at least one of the following criteria: In governmental bonds, notes, bills, mortgages, and other securities, which were direct obligations or are guaranteed or insured issues of the United States, its agencies, its instrumentalities, or organizations created by an act of Congress, excluding mortgage-backed securities defined as "high risk" (see Section L - Mortgage-Backed Securities); In a general obligation of a state or local government with taxing powers which was rated "A" or better by a national bond rating service; In a revenue obligation of a state or local government with taxing powers which was rated "AA" or better by a national bond rating service; In a general obligation of the Minnesota Housing Finance Agency which was a moral obligation of the State of Minnesota and is rated "A" or better by a national bond rating service; §118A.04, subd.4 5.
+In commercial paper issued by a United States corporation or its Canadian subsidiary and that: